oxyg3nium/oxyg3nium/.autodoc/docs/markdown/http/src/main/scala/org/alephium/http/EndpointSender.md

 2. What external libraries does this code use?

-   This code uses the `sttp` library for sending HTTP requests, `sttp.tapir` for defining endpoints, `com.typesafe.scalalogging` for logging, and `org.alephium` for other utility classes.
+   This code uses the `sttp` library for sending HTTP requests, `sttp.tapir` for defining endpoints, `com.typesafe.scalalogging` for logging, and `org.oxyg3nium` for other utility classes.

 3. What is the license for this code?